-The Kurtz pressure control prevents pressure fluctuations, which otherwise would cause the metal pillar to vibrate in the mold.
-A fluctuating metal pillar again leads to inclusions of shavings in work pieces, to the formation of cold currents and is therefore synonymous with scrap.
-Furthermore, in closed molds, cracks with changing of pressures during the filling process are normally invisible and thus unknown.
-The Kurtz low-pressure control offers the perfect solution.
+Kurtz pressure control prevents pressure fluctuations that would otherwise cause the metal column to oscillate in the mold.
+This in turn leads to inclusions of rim flakes in workpieces, to the formation of cold runs and is thus synonymous with scrap.
+Furthermore, in closed molds, jumps when changing the rate of pressure rise during the filling process are usually not visible and thus unknown.
+The Kurtz low pressure control offers the solution here.